Steven Nelson: 2018

 Nelson entered training camp slated as the No. 1 starting cornerback on the Chiefs' depth chart after the team traded Marcus Peters to the Los Angeles Rams.
 Head coach Andy Reid named Nelson and Kendall Fuller the starting cornerback tandem to begin the regular season in 2018.

-He started in the Kansas City Chiefs' season-opener at the Los Angeles Chargers and collected eight combined tackles and broke up a pass in their 38–28 victory.
-On October 7, 2018, Nelson recorded three combined tackles, deflected two passes, and made his first career interception during a 30–14 victory against the Jacksonville Jaguars in Week 5.
+He started in the Chiefs' season-opener at the Los Angeles Chargers and collected eight combined tackles and broke up a pass in their 38–28 victory.
+On October 7, 2018, Nelson recorded three combined tackles, deflected two passes, and made his first career interception during a 30–14 victory against the Jaguars in Week 5.
 He made his first career interception off a pass attempt by quarterback Blake Bortles after Bortles' pass ricocheted off the helmet of a Jaguars' offensive lineman and was caught by Nelson in the end zone with less than 12 seconds remaining in the second quarter.
 He started all 16 games in 2018, recording 68 combined tackles, 15 passes defensed, and four interceptions.

 Pittsburgh Steelers

 2019

-On March 14, 2019, the Pittsburgh Steelers signed Nelson to a three-year, $25.5 million contract that includes a signing bonus of $7.50 million.
+On March 14, 2019, the Steelers signed Nelson to a three-year, $25.5 million contract that includes a signing bonus of $7.50 million.
 Head coach Mike Tomlin named Nelson and Joe Haden the starting cornerback duo to begin the regular season.

 Nelson made his debut with the Steelers in Week 1 against the New England Patriots.
 In the game, Nelson made 3 tackles in the 33-3 loss.
-Nelson was inactive for the Steelers’ Week 6 victory at the Los Angeles Chargers due to a groin injury.
+Nelson was inactive for the Steelers' Week 6 victory at the Chargers due to a groin injury.
 In Week 8 against the Miami Dolphins, Nelson recovered a fumble forced by teammate Mike Hilton on Mark Walton in the 27-14 win.
 In Week 15 against the Buffalo Bills on Sunday Night Football, Nelson intercepted a pass thrown by Josh Allen and returned it for 33 yards as the Steelers lost 17–10.